laualuoch/aluoch./README.md

 The portfolio page includes the following features:

 - **Home**: An introduction section with a brief overview of my professional background and skills.
+- **About**: Information about my qualifications, and skills.
 - **Projects**: A showcase of my UI/UX design and full-stack engineering projects, including descriptions, images, and links to live demos or repositories.
-- **Case Studies**: Detailed case studies highlighting the design process and technical aspects of selected projects.
-- **About**: Information about my education, work experience, and relevant skills.
+- **Blog**: A collection of articles I have authored and the links to the full articles.
 - **Contact**: A contact form and links to my social media profiles and professional network.

 ## Technologies Used